pvasek/kudu-wiki/Deployment-hooks.md

 To make the batch file more useful, there are a couple environment variables that it can access:

-- SOURCE: this points to where the source files are, which is normally the root of the repo
+- DEPLOYMENT_SOURCE: this points to where the source files are, which is normally the root of the repo
-- TARGET: the target of the deployment.
+- DEPLOYMENT_TARGET: the target of the deployment.
 Typically, this is the wwwroot folder
+- DEPLOYMENT_TEMP: a temporary folder that can be used to store artifacts for the current build.
+This folder is deleted after the cmd is run.

 ### Working folder

-Also, note that the current folder is always the root of the repo (same as %SOURCE%) when the batch file is executed.
+Also, note that the current folder is always the root of the repo (same as %DEPLOYMENT_SOURCE%) when the batch file is executed.

 ## Examples